100 free things to do in Edinburgh: a full list of free attractions in the city, both indoors and outside.

 27) George Mackenzie’s mausoleum – George Mackenzie’s Black Mausoleum, situated in Grayfriars Kirkyard, was supposed to be the resting place of the former Lord Advocate.
 However, since it was disturbed in 1998, there has been 500 recorded incidents of the Mackenzie poltergeist attacking people.

-28) Spit on the heart of Midlothian – Don’t be alarmed to see locals spitting as they walk past this heart-shaped mosaic in the cobblestones of the Royal Mile.
+28) Spit on the heart of Midlothian – Don’t be alarmed if you see locals spitting as they walk past this heart-shaped mosaic in the cobblestones of the Royal Mile.
 The site was once home to a tollbooth and execution point, and the 200 yr tradition is thought to have been derived from one of two reasons -people expressing their loathing for the sickening deeds associated with the spot, or mimicking the treatment the public gave to those walking to execution for their crimes.

 29) Grayfriar’s Bobby – This little bronze, life-sized, statue of a Skye Terrier was built in memory of the little pup who faithfully guarded the grave of his owner for 14 years.
 Please don’t rub his wee nose.
 The tourists have done it so much that it’s being rubbed away!